AbbasAsadi/ControlWithSms/README.md

 # ControlWithSms
-With this program, you can send a text message to the phone of someone who is silent and put his phone in normal mode
+With this application, you can send a text message to the phone of someone who is silent and put his phone in normal mode